Cambodia SST was last offered in 2016.

-For both the study and service portions of the term students will live with Cambodian host families, many of whom will be Buddhist.
-Students will first be in the capital city of Phnom Penh and later in various locations in the rural countryside.
+For both the study and service portions of Study-Service Term, students live with Cambodian host families, many of whom are Buddhist.
+Students stay first in the capital city of Phnom Penh and later in various locations in the rural countryside.

-The first six weeks of the term will be spent studying at the Royal University of Phnom Penh.
-Students will practice language and culture, and learn about the history, politics and religions of Cambodia.
-There will also be field trips to places of social and historical significance such as the Angkor ruins and the Toul Sleng Genocide Museum, a former interrogation prison during the Khmer Rouge.
+The first six weeks of the term are spent studying at the Royal University of Phnom Penh.
+Students practice language and culture, and learn about the history, politics and religions of Cambodia.
+There are also field trips to places of social and historical significance such as the Angkor ruins and the Toul Sleng Genocide Museum, a former interrogation prison during the Khmer Rouge.

-For the service portion most of the students will move to the countryside.
+For the service portion of the term, most students move to the countryside.
 The many non-governmental organizations in Cambodia provide service possibilities including working with children, HIV/AIDS programs and rural development.